bryan3023/eat-da-burger/README.md

 npm run start
 ```

-Then open the webiste by navigating to `http://localhost:8080` in your web browser.
+Then open the website by navigating to `http://localhost:8080` in your web browser.

 ## Testing